 From chatbots to AI-powered help centers, AI frees customer support teams from menial tasks that eat up hours of their day—and that means more time to offer the kind of white-glove customer service that customers remember.

 Some of the most common requests a business receives—requests to change passwords, update credit card information, and cancel services—can be resolved by an AI that directs customers to FAQs that deliver step-by-step instructions and other helpful tips.

 Beyond automating lower-tier customer service tasks, AI can ensure the kind of proactive support that separates the winners from the losers in an increasingly competitive marketplace.
 Because AI customer service tools learn as they go, they can direct customers to channels more suited to resolving their issues.

 Shorter resolution times and more personalized service—what's not to like?

 13. Invest in a quality customer service tech stack

-Nearly three-fifths (57%) of Champions expect their organization to increase investment in their customer service tech stack significantly over the next 12-24 months, versus just 9% of Starters.
+Nearly three-fifths (57 percent) of Champions expect their organization to increase investment in their customer service tech stack significantly over the next 12 to 24 months, versus just 9 percent of Starters.